astrivant/polyad/docs/operations/metrics.md

 They need not describe identical vertices while activation instances are changing.
 A fresh inventory and matching generations do not make measurements an atomic cluster snapshot.
-Stale/missing inventory, changed rule identity or graph generation suppress applicable series instead of inventing zeros.
+Stale/missing inventory, changed rule identity or graph generation suppress applicable series until fresh data is available.
 Soul searching carries its own evaluated generation; expired application samples are cleared by its existing reconciliation policy.
 Older operator versions' reports without these fences are withheld until recomputed.